 - Not being restricted to one framework – being able to tailor hybrid frameworks according to the business needs.

-- Being able to build graph algorithms /dynamic queries where the results of queries are shown in real-time and used to filter additional queries.
+- Graph powered analysis: being able to build graph algorithms /dynamic queries where the results of queries are shown in real-time and used to filter additional queries

-- Being able to capture an unlimited number of properties and store information on relationships easily to provide more detail about the relationship itself.
+- Being able to capture an unlimited number of properties and store information on relationships easily, to provide more detail about the IT and business relationships in your enterprise

 - Being able to quickly visualize relationships and connections in your enterprise